rakeshchittibomma/FRT-project/README.md

 - Interactive and responsive UI.
 - Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
-- Has collection of many web pages including Home, About Us,our work,testimonials, Contact,, insurance topics and insurance related information etc.
+- Has collection of many web pages including Home, About Us,our work,testimonials, Contact,insurance topics and insurance related information etc.
-- User can know about health information through this website.
+- User can know about finance information through this website.
 - Included the feedback Survey form to increase the scope of improvement

 ## Screenshots